Tarot Runes I Ching Stichomancy Contact

 Today's Stichomancy for Lenny Kravitz

-The third excerpt represents the future or something you must embrace, and is drawn from The Magic of Oz by L. Frank Baum:
+The second excerpt represents the element of Fire.
+It speaks of emotional influences and base passions, and is drawn from The Magic of Oz by L. Frank Baum:

 The Magic of Oz